 My husband and I purchased the Caddy as a set along with a Canon Demi.
 After some online research, I was initially set on keeping the Demi.
 It was a cuter and lighter camera with the shortest minimum focusing distance (0.8 meters) of all the popular half-frames.

 The Caddy, while unphotogenic, looked more appealing in real life.
 It’s fully manual, meaning that aperture and shutter speeds can be manipulated independently.
-Its zone focusing dial, that you use to guess the distance, has accurate markings, with clicks, in meters.
+Its zone focusing dial, which you use to guess the distance, has accurate markings, with clicks, in meters.

 Being a half-frame, I usually get 75 shots out of a single roll of film.
-When I pick up the Caddy, there’s always more frames left than I thought.
+When I pick up the Caddy, there are always more frames left than I thought.
 The half-frame makes pairing images intuitive, whether to expose the same subject or to create contrast.
-It also makes delightful stitch panoramas.
+It also makes for delightful stitch panoramas.
 The wider lens, 25mm, as compared to Demi’s 28mm, also made the Caddy more suited for landscapes.

 The Caddy has been a faithful companion.
 It has a lot of functions loaded into a compact body.
 It’s utilitarian and low-maintenance.
 Best of all, it slips easily into my purse.